matthewGrinde/stunning-doodle/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+We will use a simple graphic user interface and text menus to show books available in the aisles and display the details for each book.
+This should make it easier to search and view information in the program.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.